MicrosoftDocs/power-platform/power-platform/admin/configure-relevance-search-organization.md

 2. Select **Dataverse** &gt; **Tables**.

-3. Select the table you want to make the changes for and then select **Views** tab.
+3. Select the table you want to make the changes for and then select the **Views** tab.

 4. Select the view of type **Quick Find View** in the list of views.